dbt-sugar

 2. dbt-sugar will ping your database to get the list of columns of all of your dbt models.

 3. If a model's column is already documented, great, if a column is not documented, dbt-sugar will add an entry for it with a place holder that will reads "No description for this column."
-If the column is already documented in another model (see step 1), dbt-sugar will populate it with this description (this is because dbt-sugar is opinionated see FAQ).
+If the column is already documented in another model (see step 1), dbt-sugar will populate it with this description (this is because dbt-sugar is opinionated ).

 4. The same happens for models too.
 If a model is undocumented, dbt-sugar will add an entry for it (with it's columns as described in the steps above).